Pong420/videojs-plus/README.md

 <img src="./screenshot/mobileui.control.small.png" width="300">

 - **Dimensions of controls**<br>
-  You can change the dimensions of controls / menu by changing the `font-size` of `.video-js`.
+  You can change the dimensions of controls/menu by changing the `font-size` of `.video-js`.
 For example,

 ```css
 .video-js {